RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 ### Resetting user passwords

-To reset a user password from the CLI, run:

-`rladmin cluster reset_password <username>`

-You are asked to enter and confirm the new password.

-## Setting Local Password Policies

-RS supports enforcement for password complexity and expiration.
+{{< embed-md "reset-password.md" >}}

+## User Account Security

+To make sure your user accounts are secured and not misused, RS supports enforcement of:

+- Password complexity
+- Password expiration
+- Account lock on failed attempts

 To enforce a more advanced password policy that meets your contractual and compliance requirements and your organizational policies, we recommend that you use [LDAP integration]({{< relref "/rs/administering/designing-production/security/ldap-integration.md" >}}) with an external identity provider, such as Active Directory.